ChakraaThePanda/FFXIV-Google-Sheets/README.md

 selected characters through their LodestoneID in a Google Sheets Project.
 The Sheets Project will be made available to copy by anyone and be used to manage their own team, FC, Linkshell, etc.

+<ins>**Limitations**</ins>:
+Due to how the API works and Google's limitation on Spreadsheet scripts, the FC portion of the sheet will not work for FCs with a high member count, past i'd say roughly 280 members.
+You can still track people individually in the regular Roster sheet, perfect for your favorite FC members!

 <ins>**Where to Start/Update your Current Copy**</ins>:
 You can copy the blank template located below, and add your informations after following the little tutorial. https://docs.google.com/spreadsheets/d/1ogSmumtF4Ml83k1ddc2UEGgGu-VkHlqK9jTftSdqYnk/